CrystalWlz/ngp_pcm/README.md

 //`python train.py --root_dir /data2_12t/dataset/3D_Project/ --exp_name test --dataset_name colmap --num_gpus 2`

 It will train the Lego scene for 30k steps (each step with 8192 rays), and perform one testing at the end.
 The training process should finish within about 5 minutes (saving testing image is slow, add `--no_save_test` to disable).
 Testing PSNR will be shown at the end.

+OmniObject3D: `python large_train.py`

+It will train 5000 Omni Objects for 10k steps (each step with 8192 rays).

 More options can be found in [opt.py](opt.py).